 Comp-Tac offers three styles of holsters meant specifically for concealed carry.
 You’ll find appendix carry specific holsters, as well as the standard IWB and OWB carry options for a very reasonable price.
 Like Bravo Concealment, they also offer pocket holsters, if that’s something you were considering for your J-frame revolver or subcompact semiautomatic pistol (fits most but not all).

 If you’re looking for an appendix carry holster, Comp-Tac offers several compatible holsters.
 However, they don’t offer as many options as some of the other companies we’ve mentioned.
-Of the three appendix carry specific holsters, the eV2 has the best reviews.
+Of the three appendices carry specific holsters, the eV2 has the best reviews.

 - Appendix Inside the Waistband Design for easy access